 Luo Song Tang aka Chinese Borscht Soup is my favorite soup in the world!
-This soup is so rich and tasty – Beef broth based soup with chunks of beef cooked with garlic, onions, potatoes and tomatoes.
-The flavor is so delicious and it’s also a very nutritious soup!
+This soup is so rich and tasty - a beef broth-based soup with chunks of beef cooked with garlic, onions, potatoes, and tomatoes.
+The flavor is incredibly comforting and it's also a very nutritious soup.

 Origin of Luo Song Tang